zhangwanyue/tor-android-example/README.md

 }
 ```

-* open a control socket and communicate with tor
+* Open a control socket and communicate with tor

 open a control socket and using this control socket to construct a controlConnection to communicate with tor:
 ```android